mclancy96/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 ### Building Your Own Instance Methods

-If you haven't already, fork and clone this lab to your local environment and run `learn test`.
+If you haven't already, fork and clone this lab to your local environment and run `bin/rspec`.
 Follow along below to get the first few tests for the `Dog` class to pass.
 Once you have those passing, you will complete the remaining tasks on your own.